OluwaninsolaAO/genomics-africa/members.md

 order: 4
 ---

 Please add yourself to this page!
-Fork the repository, edit `_data/members.yml` and submit a pull request.
+Either [sign up here](../member_registration.html), or fork the repository, edit `_data/members.yml` and submit a pull request.

 ## Steering Committee